martinjuiz/codechallengebackend/README.md

 This command starts the application and makes all the RESTFul endpoints available at [https://localhost:8080/marvel](https://localhost:8080/marvel)

+## Assumptions

+- No currency was specified: the microservice does not handle conversions / currency outputs.
+- When the account balance is updated, the new balance is rounded up to 2 decimals.
+- When there is an incoming transaction, the transaction and the account balance update are handled into 2 separate transactions.
+Ideally, this should be handled in one single transaction but was done in this way to keep it simple and due to time constraints.

 ## API documentation

-This API is documented using Swagger libraries.
+This API is self-documented using Swagger annotations.

-Once the application is started, the Swagger UI is available at [http://localhost:8080/marvel/swagger-ui.html](http://localhost:8080/marvel/swagger-ui.html)
+Once the application is started, the Swagger UI is available at [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

 ## Operations